 - Doesn't have 16x PCIe 4.0 lanes

 For those needing a single chip that can handle CPU and GPU duties, perhaps for building a small system, or if you're just on a tight budget where spending another $200 on a graphics card just isn't an option, look no further than the Ryzen 5 8600G.
-With six Zen 4 cores and a Radeon 760M integrated GPU, it's a perky performer as a processor and stand-in graphics card.
+With six Zen 4 cores and a Radeon 760M integrated GPU, it can do everything itself for under $190.

-You'll need to pair the 8600G with DDR5 RAM clocked at 6,000MHz or above to get the most performance out of its integrated graphics.
-While this does add to the total cost of putting together a system, you can use the same RAM if you upgrade your CPU in the future.
-Plus, even fairly fast DDR5 RAM is now relatively affordable.
+You'll need to pair the 8600G with DDR5 RAM clocked at 6,000MHz or above to get the most performance out of its integrated graphics, which is a bit of a problem with current DDR5 RAM prices.
+While this does add to the total cost of putting together a system, though, you can use the same RAM if you upgrade your CPU in the future.

-If you plan to upgrade to a dedicated graphics card in the not too distant future, the 8600G isn't an ideal processor, as it's not as fast as equivalently-priced CPUs without powerful integrated graphics and has a limited number of PCIe lanes.
-However, unless you're upgrading to a particularly fast graphics card, chances are it will still be your GPU that holds back gaming performance, rather than this CPU.
+If you plan to upgrade to a dedicated graphics card sooner rather than later, the 8600G isn't an ideal processor, as it's not as fast as equivalently priced CPUs without powerful integrated graphics and has a limited number of PCIe lanes.
+However, it will still get the job done and, unless you're upgrading to a particularly fast graphics card, chances are it will still be your GPU that holds back gaming performance, rather than this CPU.

 Read our AMD Ryzen 5 8600G review.